replicatedhq/kots.io/content/reference/v1beta1/installation.md

 date: 2019-10-09
 linktitle: "Installation"
 title: Installation
-description: "Installation specs are created and mananged by Kots (CLI and kotsadm)."
+description: "Installation specs are created and managed by Kots (CLI and kotsadm)."
 weight: 100
 ---

-Installation specs are created and mananged by Kots (CLI and kotsadm).
+Installation specs are created and managed by Kots (CLI and kotsadm).